Praesentia/MedKitMIP-Swift/README.md

 ## Synopsis

-MedKit is the concept for a client API, facilitating bi-directional communication with medical devices.
+MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

+MedKitMIP is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain and MedKitSecurity.
 MedKitMIP implements an experimental device oriented network protocol.

 ## Dependencies